KALRO-ICT/kensis/website/dashboard.md

 ---

-Here you can download the soil data points and explore various statistical summaries of this dataset.
+Here you can download the soil data points and explore various statistical summaries.